wilmoore/require-grunt-configs/Readme.md

 ### Configuration

-`require-grunt-configs` when called, looks to the `grunt/` directory for configuration files if the second parameter is not specified; however, you may prefer a more organized directory structure such as the one below:
+By default, `require-grunt-configs` loads files from the `grunt` directory; however, you may prefer a more organized directory structure (as do I) such as the one below:

     grunt
     └── conf